TebaldiLab/cellmarkeraccordion/README.md

 ## Input data
 All the functions of the <strong>cellmarkeraccordion</strong> accept as input either a Seurat object or a raw or normalized count matrix.
 As an example we used a dataset of Peripheral Blood Mononuclear Cells (PBMC) freely available from 10X Genomics.
-Load the raw counts and create a Seurat object
+Load the raw counts and create a Seurat object:
 ```bash
 load(system.file("extdata", "counts.rda", package = "cellmarkeraccordion")) #counts data
 # Create Seurat Object
 data <- CreateSeuratObject(counts = counts, min.cells = 3, min.features = 200)
 ```
-Process and cluster the data
+Process and cluster the data:
 ```bash
 data <- NormalizeData(data)
 data <- FindVariableFeatures(data, selection.method = "vst", nfeatures = 2000)